-Culturally safe care The Health Practitioners Competence Assurance Act 2003 requires the Council to set standards of cultural competence for oral health practitioners 8 .
-This includes competencies that will enable effective and respectful interaction with Māori.
-The Council's Cultural competence practice standard defines cultural competence as "an awareness of cultural diversity and the ability to function effectively and respectfully when working with and treating people of different cultural backgrounds".
-Culture includes, but is not restricted to, age or generation; gender; sexual orientation; occupation and socioeconomic status; ethnic origin or migrant experience; religious or spiritual belief; and disability.
-Cultural safety extends beyond a practitioner's cultural awareness or cultural sensitivity.
 It requires the practitioner to examine themselves and the potential impact of their own culture on clinical interactions and the care they provide.
 This means the practitioner needs to acknowledge and address their own biases, attitudes, assumptions, stereotypes, prejudices, characteristics, and hold themselves accountable for providing culturally safe care.
 Key to providing culturally safe care is that the practitioner understands the inherent power imbalance in the practitioner-patient relationship, recognises and respects each patient as an individual, and enables meaningful two-way communication to occur.
 Cultural safety requires that all people receive oral health care that takes into account their uniqueness.
 It is the person and/or their community, whānau or family, hapū or iwi receiving the care who determine what culturally safe care means for them.
 A well-referenced definition of cultural safety is: an environment which is spiritually, socially and emotionally safe, as well as physically safe for people; where there is no assault, challenge or denial of their identity, of who they are and what they need.
-It is about shared respect, shared meaning, shared knowledge and experience, of learning together with dignity, and truly listening $\frac{9}{2}$.
+It is about shared respect, shared meaning, shared knowledge and experience, of learning together with dignity, and truly listening 4 .
 This definition supports the understanding that the relationship between a practitioner and patient is a partnership based on trust and respect, where communication is key in meeting the patient's needs and goals.
 Evidence-based practice Evidence-based practice is the integration of relevant scientific evidence with the practitioner's expertise (clinical, technical, health protection and promotion) and the patient's or community's needs and preferences.
 Evidence-based practice promotes consistency and optimal outcomes of care.
-In providing evidence-based practice it is fundamental that the practitioner has relevant scientific knowledge, understands scientific method, can evaluate evidence, and works to a robust and contemporary evidence base.
+It is fundamental in providing evidence-based care that the practitioner has relevant scientific knowledge, understands scientific method, can evaluate evidence, and works to a robust and contemporary evidence base.
 Equity In Aotearoa New Zealand, people have differences in health that are not only avoidable but unfair and unjust.
 Equity recognises different people with different levels of advantage require different approaches and resources to get equitable health outcomes.